Welcome to PayPal!

 PayPal may also close your account, at any time, due to breach of this agreement, disagreement, lack of commercial interest or in order to comply with applicable law and/or regulation.
 In that case, we will provide you with a prior written notice, by email, and make any unrestricted funds held in your PayPal account available for withdrawal.

 You are responsible for all reversals, chargebacks, claims, fees, fines, penalties and other liability incurred by PayPal, any PayPal user, or a third party caused by or arising out of your breach of this agreement, and/or your use of the PayPal services.
 Once your PayPal account is closed, we will inform you by email the date of effective closure.
+If you don’t withdraw or transfer any unrestricted funds held in your PayPal account, these funds will be subject to applicable laws regarding unclaimed funds.

 You can link or unlink a credit card, debit card, or a Brazilian bank account to your PayPal account as a payment method.
 Please keep your payment method information current (i.e. credit card number and expiration date).
 If this information changes, we may update it using information and third party sources available to us without any action on your part.
 If you do not want us to update your card information, you may contact your issuer to request this or remove your payment method from your PayPal account.
 If we update your payment method, we will keep any preference setting attached to such payment method.